Reading Time: 4 minutes

 The most common method of abuse for bath salts is sniffing or snorting.
 Other methods include taking bath salts orally, and smoking or injecting them.
 As stimulants, bath salts affect the brain in a way that is very similar to cocaine and amphetamine because they raise the dopamine in the brain to dangerous levels.
 In fact, bath salts can raise dopamine levels ten or more times higher than cocaine.
 This is why they are so addictive.

-Risks of Bath Salts Addiction
+What are the Risks of Bath Salts Addiction?

 In 2011, bath salts caused over 23,000 emergency room visits in the U.S. Many people mix bath slats with other drugs, increasing the potency, and the likelihood of overdose.
 Being a synthetic substance increases the risk of bath salt use, as dosages are unclear, and potency can vary significantly.
 When abusing bath salts, you are putting your body at risk of seizures, hallucinations, violent behavior, heart problems, liver disease, and death.

 What are the Symptoms of Bath Salts Addiction?

 People who attempt to use bath salts casually can easily develop a bath salt addiction after just a few uses of the drug.
 This is why it is so important to catch bath salt abuse early on.

 Here are some symptoms of bath salts abuse:

 - Nosebleeds from snorting the drug

 - Lack of appetite

 - Heart palpitations or racing heart